kailasnadh790/node-counter/README.md

 2. Verify cron expression is valid
 3. Check logs for errors: `http://localhost:4502/system/console/slinglog`

+**Tip:** Toggle the "Enabled" setting from false → true to trigger an immediate execution for testing.

 ### Permission Errors

 Ensure the service user `nodecount-updater` has been created: